forbes-group/super_hydro/Docs/sphinx-source/Dev/Flask.md

 # Flask Client

 The [Flask]-based web-client can either connect to a running server, or can be used to launch servers with the various simulations.
+It uses [Flask-SocketIO] to communicate with the user via JavaScript callbacks.
+The front-end is defined through the templates `templates/*.html` which are coded in [Jinja].

 ## Structure

-The Flask client is provided in the {py:mod}`super_hydro.clients.flask` module which exports the following classes:
+The Flask client is provided in the {mod}`super_hydro.clients.flask` module which exports the following classes:

 ```{eval-rst}